Personal Trainer Vancouver

 3. Strength Training First, Cardio Second

-Three to four resistance training sessions per week built around compound movements — squats, deadlifts, rows, presses — preserve muscle while you lose fat.
+Three to four resistance training sessions per week, built around compound movements such as squats, deadlifts, rows, presses, preserve muscle while you lose fat.
 That matters because muscle drives your resting metabolism.
 Lose muscle during a cut, and you’ll regain the weight faster.

 4. Sleep and Stress Are Not Optional